 Level 3 Applied Science

 Over a two year course you will develop a range of practical skills and theoretical knowledge in the areas of Chemical, Biochemical and Microbiological Laboratory Techniques, Genetics, Physiology and Applied Chemistry.
+Successful completion of the one-year L2 in Applied Science will enable students to progress to L3.
 Many students who enjoy and successfully complete this course progress onto Higher Education or employment in the science industry.

 - Course Information